 As part of preparation and planning to host and/or participate in championship events, member Institutions are reminded and encouraged to review all applicable health and safety policy and legislative requirements and guidance with event staff and personnel including, among others, those relating to concussion management, catastrophic injury prevention, inclement weather and independent medical care, consulting with institutional legal, medical and risk management personnel as necessary.
 These requirements and related information can be found in applicable division manuals, sports playing rules and the materials located on the NCAA Sport Science Institute website.
 A nonexhaustive list of some of the key health and safety considerations is provided below.
-More detailed information on each of these topics can be found in the Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes, the NCAA's Guidance for Medical Care and Coverage for Student-Athletes at Away Events and the NCAA Sports Medicine Handbook.
+More detailed information on each of these topics can be found in the Interassociation Recommendations: Preventing Catastrophic Injury and Death in Collegiate Athletes and the NCAA Sports Medicine Handbook.

 - Blood-Borne Pathogens and Other Biohazards.

 - Catastrophic Incidents and Emergency Action Plans.

 - Cleaning and Disinfection.

 - Inclement Weather, Air Quality and Other Environmental Considerations.

 - Independent Medical Care.

 - Medical Facilities.

 - Medical Disqualification, Removal and Return to Activities.

 - Medical Staff: Resources, Communications, Training and Responsibilities.

 - Medical Supplies and Equipment.

 - Medical Treatment (including for, among others, the following emergency conditions):

 - Asthma.

-- 0 Burners (Brachial Plexus Injuries).
+- Burners (Brachial Plexus Injuries).

 - Cardiac Emergencies.

 - Cervical Spine Injuries.

 - Concussion and Traumatic Brain Injury.
+0

-Diabetic Emergency.
+- Diabetic Emergency.
+0

 - Head and Neck Injury.
 0

 - Heat Illness and Heat Stroke.
 0

 - Hypothermia.

 - Mental Health Emergencies.

 - Rhabdomyolysis.

 - Sickle Cell and Other Exertional and Nonexertional Collapse.

 - Skin Infections.

 - Prescription Medications, Banned Substances and Drug Testing.

 - Protective Gear and Equipment.

 - Sexual Violence.

 - Visiting Team Care and Coverage.